Jason-Skillman/Scene-Fader-Manager/README.md

 A scene fader manager that loads in scenes and performs tasks.
 Comes with an extensive `SceneUtility` class which handles scene management.

 ## Prerequisites
-This package uses the `Singleton-Behavior` and `StateMachineCallback` packages.
+This package uses the `Singleton-Behavior` and `State-Machine-Callback` packages.
 It is recommended to install both of these packages before installing this one.

 1. https://github.com/Jason-Skillman/Singleton-Behavior
 1. https://github.com/Jason-Skillman/State-Machine-Callback